Yasminee/Instabug_task/README.md

     </dependencies>

-    **** To run the fourth part(instabug.postman_collection), setup Postman and then import the provided collection and also setup node js(prefered to be lts version).
+    **** To run the fourth part(instabug.postman_collection), set up Postman and then import the provided collection and also set up node js(preferred to be lts version).